We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 The Widhorn Kradan mask and snorkel set is the ideal choice for both beginner and experienced snorkelers alike!
 With a wide-view single lens made from crystal clear tempered glass, this mask offers you an epic panoramic view of the underwater world.

-The snorkel’s comfortable bite valve is made from hypoallergenic silicone, as is the mask seal, which makes the Wildhorn mask and snorkel set incredibly comfortable to use, even for prolonged snorkeling sessions.
+The snorkel’s comfortable bite valve is made from hypoallergenic silicone, as is the mask seal, which makes the Wildhorn mask and snorkel set incredibly comfortable to use and watertight, prolonged snorkeling sessions.

 Plus the innovative dry snorkel valve system helps prevent you from ending up a mouth full of seawater, either on the surface or if you dive down.
 And even if a little water manages to sneak in, there’s a quick-drain purge valve built-in that makes it super easy to clear.